-Without worrying about any other travellers or the strict schedule of a tour guide, you will make your way around the Ring Road of Iceland at your own pace, visiting whatever sites you want, for as long as you like.
-With an expansive itinerary of options sent to you after booking, you’ll be able to shape your own agenda around incredible attractions such as the Jokulsarlon glacier lagoon, the East Fjords and Lake Myvatn Area.
+Without worrying about any other travelers or the strict schedule of a tour guide, you will make your way around the Ring Road of Iceland at your own pace, visiting whatever sites you want for as long as you like.
+With an expansive itinerary of options sent to you after booking, you'll be able to shape your own agenda around incredible attractions such as the Jokulsarlon glacier lagoon, the East Fjords, and Lake Myvatn Area.

-As you travel, you’ll also have plenty of opportunities to engage in the diverse range of the thrilling adventures Iceland has to offer.
-If you seek out unique landscapes, then snorkelling, lava caving and ice caving are all fantastic options; adrenaline junkies, meanwhile, can partake in activities such as snowmobiling, a helicopter tour and glacier hiking.
-Even those seeking relaxation will find no shortage of options; hot spring bathing, whale watching and horseback riding are all unforgettable yet serene experiences.
+As you travel, you'll also have plenty of opportunities to engage in the diverse range of thrilling adventures Iceland has to offer.
+Snorkeling, lava caving, and ice caving are all fantastic options if you seek out unique landscapes.
+Adrenaline junkies, meanwhile, can partake in activities such as snowmobiling, a helicopter tour, and glacier hiking.
+Even those seeking relaxation will find no shortage of options - hot spring bathing, whale watching, and horseback riding are all unforgettable yet serene experiences.

 This self-drive holiday also offers the chance to explore the enormous magma chamber of a dormant volcano, an adventure only possible in Iceland.
-Furthermore, it offers one of three tour options that will allow you to visit a site well off the beaten track for most travellers: the geothermal highland of Landmannalaugar; the forested, glacial valley of Thorsmork; or the volcanic Westman Islands, at the height of puffin season.
+Furthermore, it offers one of three tour options that will allow you to visit a site well off the beaten track for most travelers: the geothermal highland of Landmannalaugar, the forested, glacial valley of Thorsmork, or the volcanic Westman Islands, at the height of puffin season.

 Explore the Land of Ice and Fire, embark on a range of adventures and seek out the country's most untouched and beautiful wilderness with this eleven-day self-drive holiday to Iceland.
 Check availability by choosing a date.

 Welcome to Iceland!
-You will land at Keflavik International Airport where your car will be waiting, and you’ll start your adventure by heading to Reykjavik, travelling across the volcanic Reykjanes Peninsula.
+You will land at Keflavik International Airport, where your car will be waiting, and you'll start your adventure by heading to Reykjavik, traveling across the volcanic Reykjanes Peninsula.

-On your way to Iceland’s capital, you could choose to make a stop at the Blue Lagoon.
-This world-renowned spa is known for its healing waters, vivid azure colours and luxurious treatments.
+On your way to Iceland's capital, you could choose to make a stop at the Blue Lagoon.
+This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
 It is located in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.
 If you add the Blue Lagoon, it will be arranged according to your flights.
-If there is no time to visit the lagoon today, it can be added to another day; your travel consultant will be able to arrange this for you.
+If there is no time to visit the lagoon today, it can be added to another day.
+Your travel consultant will be able to arrange this for you.